pcraig3/fed-notes/src/pages/about.md

 ### What happens if I subscribe?

 Expect great content in your inbox 2-4 times a year!
-Also, if you are my 1 thousandth subscriber, you win an Amazon gift card!!
+Also, if you are my 1 thousandth subscriber, you win a gift card to Canadian business!!

 ### What happens to my data if I subscribe?